juliotinti/smart-medicine-dispenser/README.md

 The repository is organized as follows:

 - `flask`: contains the code for web page.
+- `3dModel`: contains the 3D models of the project.

 ## Usage
 1. Access the MemoMed web portal in your browser.